Australian Intelligence Corps

-- Counterintelligence –primarily concerned with the protection of Army's personnel, information and equipment from foreign interference and from espionage, sabotage and subversion
+- Counterintelligence –primarily concerned with the protection of Army's personnel, information and equipment from foreign interference, from espionage, sabotage and subversion

-- All Source Analysis – focused on the fusion of all available sources of information regarding a problem or operational area into coherent assessments for commanders
+- All Source Analysis – involving the fusion of all available sources of information regarding a problem or operational area into coherent assessments for commanders

 - Signals Intelligence – intelligence derived from electronic signals and systems such as communications systems, radars, and weapons systems

-- Human Intelligence – collecting information from human sources in the operating environment
+- Human Intelligence – collecting information from human sources in the operating environment, including captured personnel

 - Psychological Operations – planned operations to convey selected information and indicators to audiences to influence their behaviour towards deployed military forces

-- Exploitation Operations – concerning the legal exploitation of captured personnel, documents, weapons and materiel in the battlespace
+- Exploitation Operations – concerning the legal exploitation of captured personnel, documents, weapons, media devices and materiel in the battlespace

 The Australian Intelligence Corps was formed on 6 December 1907 and is one of the oldest Commonwealth Intelligence Corps.
 Australian Intelligence Corps has strong links to the Intelligence Corps (United Kingdom), the New Zealand Intelligence Corps, Canadian Army Intelligence, the Military Intelligence Branch of the United States Army, and the Intelligence Department of the U.S. Marine Corps.